wjing93/MFM-model-with-simple-IW-prior/README.md

 This is a MCMC sampler proposed by Frühwirth-Schnatter et al. (2021).
-The aim of the project is to investigate whether the sparse prior can improve the performance of the mixture of finite mixtures model (See Jing et al.(2022) for more details)
+The aim of the project is to investigate whether the sparse prior can improve the performance of the mixture of finite mixtures model.
+(See Jing et al.(2022) for more details)
 The codes uploaded is only part of the C++ codes that I implemented since the work has not been published.